-The continuous review of University policies and practices, federal laws, new and unanticipated situations and other considerations may result in changes in the policies, rules and regulations applicable to students.
-The Faculty of the School of International and Public Affairs (SIPA) therefore reserves the right to amend these policies at any time.
-These changes may affect such matters as tuition and all other fees, courses, degrees, programs offered (including the modiﬁcation or possible elimination of programs), degree and other academic requirements, areas of concentration, academic policies, rules pertaining to student conduct and discipline and regulations applicable to students.
+Continuously reviewing University policies and practices, federal laws, new and unanticipated situations, and other considerations may result in changes in the policies, rules, and regulations applicable to students.
+Therefore, the Faculty of the School of International and Public Affairs (SIPA) reserves the right to amend these policies at any time.
+These changes may affect such matters as tuition and all other fees, courses, degrees, programs offered (including the modiﬁcation or possible elimination of programs), degree and other academic requirements, areas of concentration, academic policies, rules pertaining to student conduct, and discipline and regulations applicable to students.

-The authoritative version of the School of International and Public Affairs Academic and Disciplinary Policies is updated annually and published on the web.
+The authoritative version of the School of International and Public Affairs Academic and Disciplinary Policies is updated annually and published online.
 It is also available in printed form.
-In the event of any discrepancy, the version published on the SIPA website is the authoritative version.
-Students are expected to be familiar not only with SIPA policies, but also with rules and regulations of the University as well as those speciﬁc to their own degree program(s).
+In case of any discrepancy, the version published on the SIPA website is authoritative.
+Students are expected to be familiar not only with SIPA policies but also with the rules and regulations of the University as well as those speciﬁc to their degree program(s).

 Evaluation of student performance is the exclusive province of the faculty.
-If in the faculty member’s opinion, there is evidence the student has committed an act of academic misconduct, the faculty member is responsible for taking appropriate action.
+If, in the faculty member’s opinion, there is evidence the student has committed an act of academic misconduct, the faculty member is responsible for taking appropriate action.
 The burden of proof rests with the faculty member, who will gather the available information and supportive documents.
-Whenever possible the faculty member will discuss his/her allegations with the student(s) as soon as possible, giving the student(s) an opportunity to explain.
+Whenever possible, the faculty member will discuss their allegations with the student(s) as soon as possible, allowing the student(s) to explain.
 Upon determination that an infraction did occur, the faculty member must report the act of dishonesty to the Associate Dean of Student Affairs, who will contact the student(s) to provide information about the charges and schedule a meeting to discuss the alleged infraction.
 The Associate Dean will also counsel the relevant faculty member on the appropriate sanction to be applied; prior infractions may result in harsher penalties.

 If the Associate Dean determines that a formal complaint is warranted, the Associate Dean: (1) may issue a letter of warning, which becomes a part of the student’s ﬁle until graduation; or (2) may convene a Discipline Hearing Panel, notifying the student of this in writing.
 Upon receipt of a letter of warning, the student may request that the Associate Dean convene a Discipline Hearing Panel.

-The Discipline Hearing Panel informs the student of the charges made and asks him/her to respond in writing.
-The panel members are charged with fact-ﬁnding and designate one panel member to carefully document all testimony and proceedings.
-The student has the opportunity to present information on his/her behalf, which may include testimony by witnesses, written information or other evidence, but may not have an attorney or other advisor present at the hearing.
+The Discipline Hearing Panel informs the student of the charges made and asks them to respond in writing.
+The panel members are charged with fact-ﬁnding and designate one panel member to document all testimony and proceedings carefully.
+The student has the opportunity to present information on their behalf, which may include testimony by witnesses, written information, or other evidence, but may not have an attorney or other advisor present at the hearing.
 Witnesses giving testimony must have direct knowledge of the situation being investigated; character witnesses are not allowed in disciplinary hearings.
-The student is not present to hear witnesses and there is no cross-examination or adversarial aspect to the hearing process.
+The student is not present to hear witnesses, and there is no cross-examination or adversarial aspect to the hearing process.
 The Associate Dean is present at the hearing to present the facts of the case and is also available to the student to answer questions and provide information about the hearing process.
 The Associate Dean is not a voting member of the hearing panel.

-After hearing all the evidence, and reviewing the facts, the Hearing Panel reaches a decision about whether a violation has occurred and, if so, imposes appropriate disciplinary measures.
-Sanctions may include a warning or censure to be placed in the student's ﬁle, notation on the student's transcript, loss of certain rights and privileges, reduced or failing grade, probation, suspension or expulsion from the school.
+After hearing all the evidence and reviewing the facts, the Hearing Panel decides whether a violation has occurred and, if so, imposes appropriate disciplinary measures.
+Sanctions may include a warning or censure to be placed in the student's ﬁle, notation on the student's transcript, loss of certain rights and privileges, reduced or failing grade, probation, suspension, or expulsion from the school.
 The Hearing Panel's decision is determined by a majority vote.

-In the event that the Associate Dean for Student Affairs or a Discipline Hearing Panel ﬁnds a student to have committed a violation of University or SIPA policy, the student may appeal the decision and disciplinary sanction to the Dean of SIPA.
-Appeals must be made in writing within ﬁve working days of the student's receipt of the decision of the Discipline Hearing Panel, and must clearly state the grounds for the appeal.
+If the Associate Dean for Student Affairs or a Discipline Hearing Panel ﬁnds a student to have violated University or SIPA policy, the student may appeal the decision and disciplinary sanction to the Dean of SIPA.
+Appeals must be made in writing within ﬁve working days of the student's receipt of the decision of the Discipline Hearing Panel and must clearly state the grounds for the appeal.